WeirdConstructor/WLambda/README.md

 - DONE: Add prototyped inheritance for OOP paradigm.
 - There are no plans to change the internal evaluator to a VM and/or JIT speedup.
 It's one of WLambda's goals to have a simple and easily hackable implementation.
+The compiler transforms the AST directly into Rust closures.
+This allows a seamless integration of new functions via WLambda's embedding API.

 ## License